 How to become a Medical Assistant

-Career Technical Institute (CTI) can help you down the path of becoming a Medical Assistant.
-Data from the Bureau of Labor Statistics shows that Medical Assistant jobs are projected to grow, offering a future full of opportunity and promise.
+Career Technical Institute (CTI) can help you become a Medical Assistant.
+Data from the Bureau of Labor Statistics shows that Medical Assistant jobs are projected to grow, offering a future full of opportunity.
 Plus, working with doctors and other healthcare professionals to deliver supportive care to patients can mean living a rewarding and fulfilling life.

 CTI provides an innovative Medical Assistant Program that offers a fun, collaborative environment, with both classroom and hands-on lab opportunities that will give you the knowledge and skills you need to thrive in a dynamic healthcare setting.

 In about 40 weeks, training as a medical assistant, you will learn how to administer medication, monitor vital signs, take blood, assist with exams and perform supportive administrative tasks.
 This medical assistant program also offers real-world experience through an unpaid externship at a local medical office or healthcare facility.

 Both day and evening classes are available and here is a glimpse into what you’ll learn: